hanoba/povc-pccp/README.md

+# POV Cylinder Project

+This repository belongs to the POV Cylinder project.
+A full description of this project can be found here: https://www.hackster.io/hanoba-diy/pov-cylinder-with-arduino-due-7016d5.
+The repository contains the source code for the "PC Control Program" for the POV Cylinder.

 # PC Control Program for POV Cylinder

 The PC Control Program (**pccp**) is a command line tool written in C++.
 It is running under Cygwin.
 It communicates with the Arduino via Bluetooth.
 It allows to control the POV Cylinder with the following simple single character commands:

 - **0-7** - fill screen with color (black, red, yellow, green, cyan, blue, violet, white)